-Begin to develop a more systematic and data-driven approach to provide tiered academic supports and interventions for all students, decreasing the number of struggling students on the D/F list.
+WASC Action Plan (Student Support): Begin to develop a more systematic and data-driven approach to provide tiered academic support and interventions for all students, decreasing the number of struggling students on the D/F list.

-WASC SCHOOLWIDE GROWTH AREA FOR CONTINUOUS IMPROVEMENT MHS needs to create and maintain a more effective Intervention process for at-risk students that is better understood by all staff, and outcomes are communicated clearly to all involved
+WASC Growth Area: MHS needs to create and maintain a more effective Intervention process for atrisk students that is better understood by all staff, and outcomes are communicated clearly to all involved.